Veterans build for the future

 The VFW annually recognizes top classroom elementary, junior high and high school teachers who teach citizenship education topics and promote America’s history, traditions and institutions.
 The three state winners are Denise Hoy, K-5, Grant Bowler Elementary School, Overton; Kami Ahlin, grades 6-8, Spring Creek Middle School; and Kelly Frost, a high school teacher from Fallon.

 The Patriots Pen state winner attends Eureka Junior/Senior High School.
 Alia Minoletti represented District 2, Post 8194.
-Besides winning a cash prize, she’s going to also attend a ceremony at the White House in Washington, D.C.
+Besides winning a cash prize, she will also attend a ceremony at the White House in Washington, D.C.

-MacKenzie Lehman of Elko won the state competition in the VFW’s Voice of Democracy speech contest.
-He will also travel to Washington, D.C.
+MacKenzie Lehman of Elko won the state competition in the VFW’s Voice of Democracy speech contest and will also travel to Washington, D.C.
 Other contestants included Amber Spinuzzi, Yerington; Olivia Faselt, Faith Lutheran, Las Vegas; Meggan Rowley, Damonte Ranch, Reno; Jordanne Pena, Mineral County High School, Hawthorne and Jonathon Reid, home school, Las Vegas.

 A copy of MacKenzie Lehman’s Voice of Democracy speech can be found with this story on the LVN website.